cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 ## Interact via the CLI

 There is not much to test here.
-Remember that you added a new field but if your blockchain state already contains games, then they are missing it:
+Remember that you added a new field but if your blockchain state already contains games, then they are missing the new field:

 ```sh
 $ checkersd query checkers show-stored-game 0